 Germany’s strikes will coincide with key demonstrations worldwide:

 This is the fifth year of Make Amazon Pay actions, which begin on Black Friday—also known as Make Amazon Pay Day—and continue throughout the weekend.
-Over the years, the campaign has grown into a powerful global movement uniting workers, unions, tax justice activists, booksellers, Indigenous groups and many more organisations to challenge Amazon’s exploitative practices.
+Over the years, the campaign has grown into a powerful global movement uniting workers, unions, tax justice activists, booksellers, Indigenous groups and many more organizations to challenge Amazon’s exploitative practices.

 Despite Amazon’s aggressive tactics, workers and allies are pushing back.
-Germany’s ver.di union has led a decade-long campaign urging Amazon to comply with collective bargaining standards, while global campaigns have strengthened the movement for fair treatment and accountability.
+Germany’s ver.di union has led a decade-long campaign urging Amazon to comply with collective bargaining agreements, while global campaigns have strengthened the movement for fair treatment and accountability.

 “Amazon is everywhere, but so are we.
 By uniting across borders, we can force Amazon to change its ways and lay the foundations for a world that prioritizes human dignity, not Jeff Bezos’ bank balance,” said Varsha Gandikota-Nellutla, Co-General Coordinator of Progressive International.